 Amongst the 240 strong programme, London Film Festival (LFF) is host to a large number of familiar names and flagpole films, acting as something of a net for the festivals preceding it.
-Mainly suiting a public (for most press, Karlovy Vary Festival or Krakow's New Horizons will serve the same purpose in more attractive landscapes), cine-literate, if conservative, population seeking varying fare from across cinema’s many spectrums; it is completely possible - though perhaps slightly unexciting - to navigate the festival entirely through known entities.
+Mainly suiting a public (for many press, Karlovy Vary Festival or Krakow's New Horizons may serve the same purpose in more attractive landscapes), cine-literate, if conservative, population seeking varying fare from across cinema’s many spectrums; it is completely possible - though perhaps slightly unexciting - to navigate the festival entirely through known entities.

 Starting then, with one of the most well known, well regarded and satisfyingly reliable voices in world cinema.

 Right Now, Wrong Then marks, some 17 features in for Hong Sang-soo, yet another formal experiment and, despite this sense of familiarity, proves to be one of his most successful explorative ventures.
 Two hours split down the middle by a reset.
 Two halves repeated wherein the circumstances, locations, even many of the conversational strands are identical, but the outcomes, occurrences, even the tone emerges as something entirely different.
 Slight directorial adjustments from Hong, and nuanced performative inversions from his co-leads Kim Minhee and Jung Jae-young, see that two distinct trajectories emerge from almost identical premises.
 In its emphasis upon the potentially major effect of minor variations, as well as the almost infinite variability of human experience, Hong encourages speculation over how minor alterations in tone, language or behaviour may effect the outcome of moments in a life, how the course of a personal narrative could be altered by even the slightest variation in what was done, said or suggested at any given moment.